ypinhsuan/tp/docs/team/junlong4321.md

 * **Minor Enhancements**
   * Change Token Delimiter.
   [#167](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/167)
-    * Fixed a minor bug by changing token delimiter so that the parsing of command was not rendered faulty when a URL was added to `Lesson` venue.
-It was simple to fix actual code but time had to be allocated to fix test cases.
+    * Fixed a bug by changing token delimiter so that the parsing of command was not rendered faulty when a URL was added to `Lesson` venue.
+Time had to be allocated to fix test cases.
 Existing test case commands `String`s had to be abstracted into variables to prevent test cases from breaking in the event that the delimiter was changed again.

-## 4. User Guide Contributions
+## User Guide Contributions
 * Refined documentation for `list-students` and `clear-class` commands.
 * Added documentation for `add-lesson` and `delete attendance` commands.
 * Consolidated and organised all commands in lexicographical ordering.

-## 5. Developer Guide Contributions
+## Developer Guide Contributions
 * Refined storage class diagram in Section 2.5 - Storage Component.
 * Documented Section 3.1 - Student Model and Student Universally Unique Identifier (UUID) and Section 3.2 - ModuleClass Model.
 These sections detail how the team implemented Student and ModuleClass models